Here I will define ad libitum dieting as eating without tracking your macronutrients. Can you do this and get contest/photoshoot lean? Good question.

 It’s also great for clients once they have gotten to their desired levels of body fat/ weight/ leanness to allow them to come off tracking and its constraints to maintain their physique indefinitely.

 Like myself you can easily do a combination of both ab lib dieting and tracking - there is never solely one solution when it comes to successful dieting - find the method that suits you the best, the one that you can adhere to and the one that fits easiest into your lifestyle - always the recipe for success!
-This is something that I highlight over time with a client, and something that was really rammed home in my journey with the BTN Academy, which I studied as a student before becoming a BTN Coach and helping others (I’d highly recommend the BTN Academy, especially the Practical Academy which starts this May, was a game changer for me as a coach).
+This is something that I highlight over time with a client, and something that was really rammed home in my journey with the BTN Academy, which I studied as a student before becoming a BTN Coach and helping others (I’d highly recommend the BTN Academy, especially the Practical Academy, was a game changer for me as a coach).

 - Efficacy of water preloading before main meals as a strategy for weight loss in primary care patients with obesity: RCT Helen M. Parret et Al august 2015